miyako/miyako.github.io/_posts/2019-06-17-notarization.md

 - Developer ID Application
 - Developer ID Installer

-A new Apple Development certificate is available in Xcode 11.0 and later, replacing iOS Development and Mac Development.
-Likewise, Apple Distribution corresponds to iOS Distribution or Mac App Distribution.
+A new "Apple Development" certificate is available in Xcode 11.0 and later, replacing "iOS Development" and "Mac Development".
+Likewise, "Apple Distribution" corresponds to "iOS Distribution" and "Mac App Distribution".
-{: .notice--info}
+{:.info}